kimjammer/Neuro/README.md

 Alternatively, you can load any other model into text-generation-webui or modify constants.py to point to any other openapi compatible endpoint.
 Note that this project uses some parameters not available on the official OpenAI API.

+### Multimodal LLM

+Like with the text-only LLM, you can use any openai api compatible endpoint (Be careful, many openai-like hosting servers are not actually compatible) to access any multimodal model.
+However, I'm using [MiniCPM-Llama3-V-2_5-int4](https://github.com/OpenBMB/MiniCPM-V) on my custom and extremely jank [Neuro-LLM-Server](https://github.com/kimjammer/Neuro-LLM-Server) to host the model.
+This model has amazing high resolution input, great OCR, and is based on Llama 3 so the output is very similar to the text-only mode.
+The int4 quantized version uses approximately 8GB of VRAM.

 ### STT